National Museum of Indonesia: Treasure Rooms (Archaeology and Ethnography Collection)

-The second floor of the museum features treasures, gold, and precious artifacts arranged in two rooms: archaeological treasure and ethnology treasure.
+The second floor of the museum features treasures, gold, and precious artifacts arranged in two rooms: archaeological treasure and ethnological treasure.

 The archaeological treasure room features ancient gold and precious relics acquired from archaeological findings, mostly originating from ancient Java.
-One of the most prized collection of the museum is a statue of Prajnaparamita.
-Dubbed as the most beautiful sculpture of ancient Java, the goddess of transcendental wisdom is displayed in the entrance of the archaeology treasure room to show how gold jewelries and precious ornaments were worn on the body.
-Such ancient gold adornments were in display; such as crown, ear adornment, earrings, rings, bracelets, kelat bahu (arm bracelet), leg bracelet, waist band, belt, upawita or tali kasta (golden chain worn across the chest).
+One of the most prized collections of the museum is a statue of Prajnaparamita.
+Dubbed the most beautiful sculpture of ancient Java, the goddess of transcendental wisdom is displayed at the entrance of the archaeology treasure room to show how gold jewelry and precious ornaments were worn on the body.
+Such ancient gold adornments were on display; such as crowns, ear adornments, earrings, rings, bracelets, kelat bahu (arm bracelet), leg bracelets, waistbands, bellybands, upawita or tali kasta (golden chains worn across the chest).

-One of the most valuable treasure of ancient Java was the famous Wonoboyo hoard.
-Wonoboyo hoard is the treasures originated from 9th century Hindu Mataram Kingdom discovered in Wonoboyo, Klaten, Central Java, near Prambanan.
-The treasures are golden bowl with scene of Ramayana, purse, water dipper, umbrella finial, and spoon or ladle, all were made of gold.
-Also discovered ancient Java gold coins with shape similar to a corn seed.
+One of the most valuable treasures of ancient Java was the famous Wonoboyo hoard, which originated from the 9th-century Hindu Mataram kingdom discovered in Wonoboyo, Klaten, Central Java, near Prambanan.
+The hoard, consisting of a bowl with a scene from the Ramayana, a purse, a water dipper, an umbrella finial, and a spoon or ladle, all were made of gold.
+Also discovered were ancient Javanese gold coins shaped similarly to a corn seed.

-Golden, silver and bronze Hindu-Buddhist relics were also in display, such as the Hindu gods images made from gold leaf, bronze statue of Shiva Mahadeva with gold applied on his lips and third eye, the bronze statue of Avalokiteshvara and also the silver statue of youthful Manjusri.
-This 9th-century silver statue of Manjusri was discovered in Ngemplak, Simongan, Semarang, demonstrated Pala art influence in Java as well as a fine example of silver art in ancient Java.
+Golden, silver, and bronze Hindu-Buddhist relics are also on display, such as the Hindu god's images made from gold leaf, bronze statue of Shiva Mahadeva with gold applied on his lips and third eye, the bronze statue of Avalokiteshvara and also the silver statue of youthful Manjusri.
+This 9th-century silver statue of Manjusri was discovered in Ngemplak, Simongan, Semarang, demonstrating Pala art influence in Java as well as a fine example of silver art in ancient Java.

-The ethnology treasure room features treasures acquired from royal houses of Indonesia, such as regalias from various istanas, kratons and puri of Indonesian archipelago.
-Most of these pusaka royal regalias and treasures, were acquired or looted, during Dutch East Indies military campaigns against the archipelago's regional kingdoms, that took place between the 19th to early 20th century; including the royal houses of Banten, Banjarmasin, Bali and Lombok.
+The ethnology treasure room features treasures acquired from royal houses of Indonesia, such as regalias from various istanas, kratons and puri of the Indonesian archipelago.
+Most of these pusaka royal regalias and treasures were acquired or looted, during Dutch East Indies military campaigns against the archipelago's regional kingdoms, that took place between the 19th to early 20th centuries; including the royal houses of Banten, Banjarmasin, Bali and Lombok.

 The royal regalia and treasures are arranged in several island zones: Sumatra, Java, Bali, Borneo, Sulawesi, and Eastern Indonesia (Nusa Tenggara, Maluku and Papua).
 The ethnology treasure room display various royal precious objects such as golden jewelries, ceremonial containers and weapons.
 The jewelries are bracelets and rings embedded with rubies, diamond, precious and semi precious stones.
 The collections are gilded Balinese kris weapon embedded with precious and semi precious stones and various spear heads.
 Golden royal crowns, gilded throne, golden royal regalia, golden tobacco container, golden cup, Pekinangan (silver betel-nut set), sword and golden shield is among the collection of the treasure room.